Bangladesh: Journalists supportive of ex-PM Hasina targeted – DW – 10/14/2024

 Regarding granting bail to those accused in cases, Arif explained that it falls under the courts' jurisdiction, adding that there is no intention on the part of the government to keep journalists in jail.

-Syeda Rizwana Hasan, another interim government adviser, told DW that the government is not creating any pressure on law enforcement agencies to arrest journalists accused.
+Syeda Rizwana Hasan, another interim government adviser, told DW that the government was not exerting any pressure on law enforcement agencies to arrest journalists accused.

 Press freedom concerns